What To Feed A Baby Snapping Turtle?

 Do you know why baby snapping turtles require supplements?
 Let me explain it to you.

 Babies are born vulnerable and badly in need of nutrition for growth.
 Vitamins, protein, calcium, and other minerals contribute to the healthy development of hatchlings.
-But how do the baby snapping turtles get all these nutrients?
-Yes, from food.

 However, sometimes the foods we provide are not enough to fulfill the needs of the hatchlings.
 In those cases, the babies lack minerals and exhibit symptoms of deficiency.
 Any disease of the hatchlings can be proven severe and may cost a life.